- ABOUT ACA

 - Symptoms lasting at least three months at a similar level; and

 - No other health problem that would explain the pain and other symptoms.

 Aside from widespread pain, patients may suffer with several other common symptoms, including:

 Cognitive or memory impairment

 Correct Diagnosis Is Key

-Correct diagnosis of fibromyalgia is very elusive, so if you are diagnosed with the disorder—or suspect that you have it—seek the opinion of more than 1 health care provider.
-Other conditions may create fibromyalgia—like pain, fatigue, and other symptoms.
+Correct diagnosis of fibromyalgia is very elusive, so if you are diagnosed with the disorder—or suspect that you have it—seek the opinion of more than one health care provider.
+Other conditions may create fibromyalgia—like pain, fatigue and other symptoms.
 Ruling other conditions out first is very important.

 In addition to clinical evaluation that will assess possible causes of your pain, your doctor may need to order blood work to determine if you have:

 Disorders that cause pain, fatigue, and other fibromyalgia-like symptoms.